-

 What, if any, is the minimum notice period to terminate employment?
 Are there any categories of employee who typically have a contractual notice entitlement in excess of the minimum period?

 While there is no minimum notice period, employees in senior positions, such as a Chief Executive Officer, or other Senior Executive, tend to have longer notice periods.
 This is to allow employers more time to recruit employees to fill these positions.
-The market for such candidates tends to be smaller, and more competitive, meaning the longer duration employers have to search for new employees to fill these roles, the better.
+The market for such candidates tends to be smaller and more competitive, meaning that the longer duration employers have to search for new employees to fill these roles, the better.

 -